cppalliance/safe-cpp/proposal/draft.md

 Key to one's understanding of lifetime safety is the distinction between scope and liveness.
 Consider lowering your function to instructions which are indexed by points.
 The set of points at which an object is initialized is its _scope_.
 In normal C++, this corresponds to its lexical scope.
 In Safe C++, due to relocation/destructive move, there are points in the lexical scope where the object may not be initialized, making the scope a subset of the lexical scope.

-The compiler lowers AST to MIR control flow graph and runs _initialization analysis_, a form of forward dataflow analysis[^dataflow-analysis] that computes the scope of all local variables.
+The compiler lowers AST to MIR control flow graph and runs _initialization analysis_, a form of forward dataflow analysis that computes the scope of all local variables.
 If a local variable has been relocated or dropped, and is then named in an expression, the scope information helps the compiler flag this as an illegal usage.

-Liveness is a different property than scope, but they're often confused: users speak of "lifetime" to mean initialization or scope, while backend engineers speak of "lifetime" to mean liveness.
-Liveness is the set of points where the value stored in a value is yet to be used.
+Liveness is a different property than scope, but they're often confused: users speak of lifetime to mean initialization or scope, while backend engineers speak of lifetime to mean liveness.
+Liveness is the set of points where the value (i.e. a specific bit pattern) stored in a variable is yet to be used.

 ```cpp
 void f(int);